laulandn/Arashi/README.md

 Arashi1.1.1: Original unpatched from macintoshgarden.org

-Arashi1.1.1bw: Whatever my latest build is, will tend to be unstable.
+Arashi1.1.1bw: Whatever my latest build is, may be unstable/crash.

 Arashi1.1.1bw_1bit: "New" graphics routines only runs on 1 bit depth screens.